UMAprotocol/uma-docs/developers/quick-start.md

 1. Metamask installed in a Chromium based browser (such as [Google Chrome](https://www.google.com/chrome/)) If you don't have it already, you can get Metamask [here](https://metamask.io/).
 2. A wallet set up in Metamask.
 3. [Sepolia](https://sepolia.dev/) test ETH to send test transactions.
-You can get GETH from [Alchemy's faucet](https://www.alchemy.com/faucets/ethereum-sepolia).
+You can get Sepolia ETH from [Alchemy's faucet](https://www.alchemy.com/faucets/ethereum-sepolia).

 ### Asserting a truth